Polynomial Identity Testing via Evaluation of Rational Functions: Alternating Algebra Representation

 \section{Alternating Algebra Representation}

-In this section we present in greater detail the alternating algebra-based representation of polynomials suited to studying the vanishing ideal of \(\RFE\).

-Per \cref{fact.rfe-homog}, \(\RFE\) acts separately on the homogeneous parts of any polynomial, so we focus on homogeneous polynomials.
-We use \(d\) as the parameter for degree.
-Nonzero polynomials with \(d\le l\) are automatically outside the ideal, leaving the case of \(d=l+1\) as the simplest nontrivial case. \Cref{s.simplicial-repr.base-case} expands the informal discussion in the introduction, describing the representation and characterization for this case where moreover \(l=1\) and \(k=0\).
-With that in hand, \cref{s.simplicial-repr.alternating-algebra} provides a brief introduction to alternating algebra suited to our purpose, and then \cref{s.simplicial-repr.gen-case} formalizes the discussion in \cref{s.simplicial-repr.base-case} and extends it to the case of general \(k\), \(l\), and \(d\).
+In this section we present in greater detail the alternating algebra-based representation of (multilinear) polynomials suited to studying the vanishing ideal of \(\RFE\). \expref{Subsection}{s.simplicial-repr.base-case} expands the informal discussion from the overview, describing the representation and characterization for the setting when \(l=1\), \(k=0\), and degree $d=2$. \expref{Subsection}{s.simplicial-repr.alternating-algebra} provides a brief introduction to alternating algebra suited to our purpose. \expref{Subsection}{s.simplicial-repr.gen-case} formalizes the discussion from \expref{Subsection}{s.simplicial-repr.base-case} and extends it to the case of multilinear polynomials for general \(k\), \(l\), and \(d\).